nurkiewicz/brainfuck.clj/README.md

 ---

 Right, so we see how brainfuck can be translated into Clojure.
-Let's implement such a translator (which I called a *compiler* in the title since it looks better).
-It might seem complex (especially after seeing code sample above) but the whole translator [fits on one screen](https://github.com/nurkiewicz/brainfuck.clj/blob/master/src/com/blogspot/nurkiewicz/brainfuck/compiler.clj)!
+Let's implement such a translator (which I called a *compiler* in the title since it sounds better).
+It might seem complex, especially after seeing code sample above, but the whole translator [fits on one screen](https://github.com/nurkiewicz/brainfuck.clj/blob/master/src/com/blogspot/nurkiewicz/brainfuck/compiler.clj)!

 The implementation consists of two main parts - generating code for a block of brainfuck source and injecting function for nested loop.
-The first part simplified for clarity:
+The first part, simplified for clarity:

     (defn- translate-block [brainfuck-source]
       (apply list